DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPreparing.md

 ---
 ---
 ##### shortDescription
-A function used to customize or replace [default editors](/api-reference/_hidden/GridBaseColumn/editorOptions.md '{basewidgetpath}/columns/#editorOptions').
+A function used to customize a cell's [editor](/api-reference/_hidden/GridBaseColumn/editorOptions.md '{basewidgetpath}/columns/#editorOptions').
 Not executed for cells with an [editCellTemplate](/api-reference/_hidden/dxDataGridColumn/editCellTemplate.md '{basewidgetpath}/columns/#editCellTemplate').

 ##### param(e): Object
 Information about the event that caused the function's execution.